-Wunderlist – one of the most popular to-do list and reminder apps across platforms, reached that spot by bringing in almost everything a person might need from such an application, and making it extremely easy to use.
+Wunderlist – one of the most popular to-do list and reminder apps across platforms, reached that spot by bringing almost everything a person might need from such an application, and making it extremely easy to use.
 Which is why it was not such a good thing when Microsoft announced its plans to shut the service down, in favor of its own to-do list app.
+In an official blog post, the company revealed that Wunderlist will be shut down on May 6th, 2020.
 That is a big blow to committed Wunderlist users.
 That being said, in this digital era, the death of a product is inevitable.
-So, if you’re ready to go past the imminent death of Wunderlist and shift your task list onto another app that is quite similar to Wunderlist, here are the 10 best Wunderlist alternatives you can use.
+So, if you’re ready to go past the imminent death of Wunderlist and shift your task lists onto another app that is quite similar to Wunderlist, here are the 10 best Wunderlist alternatives you can use.

-One of the best Wunderlist alternatives you can use is Any.do.
-It comes with almost all the features that made Wunderlist great, and such a joy to use.
+One of the best alternatives to Wunderlist that you can use is Any.do.
+It comes with almost all the features that made Wunderlist great, and is a joy to use.
 Any.do comes with list support, so you can create multiple lists for different types of reminders and to-dos.
 You can also share lists with specific people should you need to; so, you can easily share your grocery list with your wife, and a family vacation to-do with your entire family.
 Any.do even allows users to break down a task into smaller subtasks, making it easier to manage and accomplish.

 Just like Wunderlist, Any.do also offers multi-platform support, which is really great.